David Kendziera

+Early life

 From Mount Prospect, Illinois, he attended Prospect High School and the University of Illinois.

+Career

-Overall he was a 10 time NCAA All-American and 4 time NCAA Championship medalist.
+Competing at collegiate level, he was a 10 time NCAA All-American and 4 time NCAA Championship medalist.
 Kendzeira finished third at the 2015 NCAA Division I Outdoor Track and Field Championships running 49.56.
 At the 2017 NCAA Division I Outdoor Track and Field Championships he finished third in the 110m hurdles in a time of 13.59, and 7th in the 400m hurdles.
 At the 2018 NCAA Division I Outdoor Track and Field Championships he finished second in the 110m hurdles, and third in the 400m hurdles.

 At the 2019 Meeting de Paris he finished sixth in the 400m hurdles in a time of 49.16.
 At the 2019 Prefontaine Classic he finished fourth in the 400m hurdles in a time of 49.46.
 In Minsk, Belarus in September 2019 he won the 400m hurdles in The Match Europe v USA.

 On September 17, 2020, in the Stadio Olimpico in Rome Kendziera ran 49.35 placing him in the top ten for the year worldwide.